-Glens usually live for 10-12 years, but healthy individuals have been known to reach the mid-teens too.
+Glens usually live for 10-12 years.
+But healthy dogs have been known to reach the mid-teens too.

 They may get teased for their looks, but that doesn’t stop Glen fans praising how easy and gentle they are to live with.

 - Glens generally get on well with children, but they’re heavier than they look.
-This means a boisterous Glen may knock children over accidentally, and a child couldn’t typically control a Glen on the leash by themselves.
+So, a boisterous Glen may knock children over accidentally.
+Plus, a child couldn’t typically control a Glen on the leash by themselves.

-- Glens have a high chase drive, and even with socialization from a young age they might pose a risk to smaller pets.
+- Glens have a high chase drive.
+Even with socialization from a young age they might pose a risk to smaller pets.

 - Glens can dig!
 Is your yard secure enough to contain them?
-Owners report that they don’t tend to be very savvy about traffic either, so think about the risk of them coming to harm if they do escape.
+Owners report that they aren’t very savvy about traffic either.
+So think about the risk of them coming to harm if they do escape.